Marriage Annulment in North Carolina

 Which Marriages Are Void?

-In North Carolina, bigamous marriages are the only marriages considered by the law as void but still require a lawsuit to be declared void.
+In North Carolina, bigamous marriages are the only marriages considered by the law as void.
+You may still need to file a lawsuit to have the marriage declared void.
 Seeking legal nullity of your marriage can be done on your own but the process can be much smoother if you hire an experienced NC divorce attorney who will help you get things done properly.

 Which Marriages Are Voidable?